Alex Kirilloff Player Props: Twins vs. Tigers

-On Friday, Alex Kirilloff (.270 on-base percentage in past 10 games, 128 points below season-long percentage) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Will Vest.
-First pitch is at 8:10 PM ET.
+On Saturday, Alex Kirilloff (.371 slugging percentage in past 10 games, with no homers) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 2:10 PM ET.

+In his most recent game, he notched a home run while going 1-for-4 against the Tigers.

 Alex Kirilloff Game Info & Props vs. the Tigers